Table of Contents Show

-Etta James, born Jamesetta Hawkins in 1938, Los Angeles, was an American singer who was one of soul music’s most distinctive voices and dominated other genres like R&B, pop, and blues.
-One of the most admired black female R&B singers, she was active in the industry from 1954-2012 when she passed away.
+Etta James, born Jamesetta Hawkins in 1938 in Los Angeles, was an American singer who was one of soul music’s most distinctive voices and dominated other genres like R&B, pop, and blues.
+One of the most admired singers, she was active in the industry from 1954 to 2012, when she passed away.

 19. Janet Jackson

-Janet Damita Jo Jackson, born on 16th May 1966 is an American solo artist, songwriter, actress, and dancer.
-She is most well known for her socially conscious yet seductive records, as well as her intricate stage performances.
+Janet Damita Jo Jackson, born on May 16th, 1966, is an American solo artist, songwriter, actress, and dancer.
+She is most well known for her socially conscious yet seductive records and intricate stage performances.

 20. Bessie Smith

 Although Bessie Smith is not known as one of the black female R&B singers, she deserves a spot on the list because of how she’s impacted R&B. Given the title of ‘Empress of the Blues,’ the American blues singer was widely renowned during the jazz age.

 Born in 1894, her career took off when there was primitive recording quality, but her passionate voice overcame the difficulties even then.
 She is among the most influential black female singers and the finest female jazz vocalist.
 Her songs include Baby Won’t You Please Come Home and Devil’s Gonna Git You.

 Kelela Mizanekristos is an American singer-songwriter who splits her time between LA and London.
 She is one of the few black singers whose songs often have progressive electronic music and an affinity for prompting club play.
 She released an EP called Hallucinogen in 2015.
 This EP deals with the stages of a relationship in reverse order.

 These are just a few of the many great singers.
 Many others have risen to fame throughout history.